Saptha-me/Bindu/README.md

 [![Join Discord](https://img.shields.io/badge/Join%20Discord-7289DA?logo=discord&logoColor=white)](https://discord.gg/Fr6rcRJa)
 [![Documentation](https://img.shields.io/badge/Documentation-📕-blue)](https://docs.pebbling.ai)

-🪨 pebbling is the easiest way to enable seamless, secure communication between autonomous AI agents.
+🌍✨ Imagine a world where AI agents collaborate effortlessly and securely—no friction 🚫⚙️, no boundaries 🌐.

+That’s Pebbling 🐧.

-💡 Built on **JSON-RPC 2.0** over **mutual TLS (mTLS)**, pebbling provides a lightweight yet powerful protocol framework for the next generation of collaborative AI systems.
+🚀 Powered by Decentralised Identifiers (DIDs) 🔑, secured conversations with mutual TLS (mTLS) 🔒, and a lightweight yet powerful communication protocol built on JSON-RPC 2.0 ⚡️—Pebbling is paving the way for the next generation of collaborative AI systems. 🌟🤖

 ## 🌟 Features

-- **Secure by Default** - Built-in mutual TLS authentication and encryption
-- **Simple API** - Easy-to-use decorators for defining and invoking agent methods
-- **Protocol Flexibility** - JSON-RPC 2.0 core with extensible transport layers
-- **Fast and Lightweight** - Minimal dependencies and efficient performance
-- **Language Agnostic** - Core protocol works with any language that supports JSON-RPC
+Pebbling helps your AI agents talk to each other seamlessly:

+🔒 **Super Secure** - Your agents exchange secrets safely (with built-in mTLS)

+🧩 **Plug-and-Play** - Just decorate your agent and it's ready to communicate

+⚡ **Lightning Fast** - Quick connections without the weight

+🌐 **Works Everywhere** - Connect any agents, regardless of their programming language

+🔄 **Reliable Communication** - Messages always arrive correctly and in order

 ## 📦 Installation